Accenture/AmpliGraph/docs/ampligraph.latent_features.rst

 Initializers
 ^^^^^^^^^^^^

-AmpliGraph includes a number of initializers that can be used to initialize the embeddings.
-They can be passed as hyperparameter, and they can be thus used :ref:`during model selection <eval>`.
-We support all the initializers defined in tensorflow.
+To initialize embeddings, AmpliGraph supports all the initializers defined in TensorFlow.
+The initializer is passed as hyperparameter of the ``model.compile`` method.

 .. _optimizer: